Cat-Lord/graphql-server/README.md

 # About
 This project is a sample backend application using GraphQL.
+Graphql implementation for Java is [available on GitHub](https://github.com/graphql-java-kickstart/graphql-spring-boot).
+Please be aware that sometimes I might make a mistake in the word `GraphQL` and `GraphiQL` respectively, such as `GrahpQL`, `GrapihQL` or similar.
+Use expected words in case you find this kind of error (unless specifically guided otherwise).

 # GraphQL & GraphQL Playground
 Running this example spins up a GraphQL server on `localhost:8080/graphql`.
 Available through